Humanized mouse: Cancers

+Xenograft of a prostate cancer cell line (LNCaP) into an immunodeficient mouse.

 On the basis of the type of human cells/tissues that have been used for engraftment, humanized mouse models for cancer can be classified as patient-derived xenografts or cell line-derived xenografts.
 PDX models are considered to retain the parental malignancy characteristics at a greater extent and hence these are regarded as the more powerful tool for evaluating the effect of anticancer drugs in pre-clinical studies.
 Humanized mouse models for studying cancers of various organs have been designed.
 A mouse model for the study of breast cancer has been generated by the intrahepatic engraftment of SK-BR-3 cells in NSG mice.
 Similarly, NSG mice intravenously engrafted with patient-derived AML cells, and those engrafted (via subcutaneous, intravenous or intra-pancreatic injections) with patient-derived pancreatic cancer tumors have also been developed for the study of leukemia and pancreatic cancer respectively.
 Several other humanized rodent models for the study of cancer and cancer immunotherapy have also been reported.